julianbesteiro/julianbesteiro/README.md

 🚀 I firmly believe in the power of continuous improvement through consistent focus and hard work, and I make it my mission to embrace this mindset on a daily basis.

-- 🔭 I’m currently working on improvements for <a href= https://fixit-front.vercel.app/>my latest project</a> with 3 other devs and starting a new part-time project as part of an acceleration program from Plataforma 5 Coding Bootcamp.
+- 🔭 I'm currently working with a team on an app for last mile delivery logistics.
 - 🌱 I’m currently learning Typescript and Next JS.
 - 👨‍💻👨‍💻 I’m always looking to collaborate on challenging projects.